-1. Configure SSL for the core WebLogic Server security subsystem.
+1. As outlined in Section 3.3, "Prerequisite: Configure SSL", configure SSL for the core WebLogic Server security subsystem.

 You can configure one-way SSL where WebLogic Server is required to present a certificate to the client application, or two-way SSL where both the client applications and WebLogic server present certificates to each other.